MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 > [!IMPORTANT]
 > For emails that you auto-apply by identifying sensitive information, all mailboxes are automatically included, which includes mailboxes from Microsoft 365 groups.
 By default, the **Exchange mailboxes** location isn't selected for adaptive scopes when you have this configuration.
 Even if you can select the location, retention labels won't apply to the Exchange items.
 >
-> Although group mailboxes would usually be included by selecting the **Microsoft 365 Group mailboxes and sites** location, for this specific policy configuration, the groups location includes only SharePoint sites connected to a Microsoft 365 group.
+> Although group mailboxes would usually be included by selecting the **Microsoft 365 Group mailboxes & sites** location, for this specific policy configuration, the groups location includes only SharePoint sites connected to a Microsoft 365 group.

 When you create auto-apply retention label policies for sensitive information, you see the same list of policy templates as when you create a Microsoft Purview Data Loss Prevention (DLP) policy.
 Each template is preconfigured to look for specific types of sensitive information.
 In the following example, the sensitive info types are from the **Privacy** category, and **U.S Personally Identifiable Information (PII) Data** template: